Disentangling peripheral hearing loss from central and cognitive effects on speech intelligibility in older adults

-This finding further supports the suggestion from the previous section that this difference may be due to the effects of higher-level processes.

-The subjective SI scores under the ``IRM'' condition are higher than predicted for $\rm OA^{\#2}$, $\rm OA^{\#3}$, $\rm OA^{\#4}$, $\rm OA^{\#6}$, $\rm OA^{\#9}$, and $\rm OA^{\#15}$.
-This implies that appropriate speech enhancement could play a larger role than expected in improving SI for these OAs.
-The SI scores at an SNR of 12~dB under the ``Unpro'' condition are also higher for most of these OAs.

-The subjective SI scores for both $\rm OA^{\#5}$ and $\rm OA^{\#8}$ under the ``IRM'' condition are higher than the predicted zero score.
-These results suggest that higher-level processes are more effective than the average YNH level, particularly when the effective SNR is improved by IRM speech enhancement.

-In contrast, the subjective scores in $\rm OA^{\#10}$ are lower than predicted.
-This suggests that the participant had difficulty with the experiment.
-This cannot be explained by peripheral HL alone.
-However, we cannot determine the reason because cognitive function tests were not conducted.
-The subjective SI scores for the other OAs are similar to the average YNH level.

-The results demonstrate that we can distinguish and discuss the effects of peripheral HL and higher-level processes using WHIS and GCFB.
-Additionally, we can examine the effect of speech enhancement on individual OA.
-GESI can predict SI for any OA listener who did not participate in this study, provided that the experimental conditions are the same or sufficiently similar, using $a_{_{YNH}}$, $b_{_{YNH}}$, and their audiogram.
-Comparing these predictions with subjective SI scores can help us understand the characteristics of individual listeners.
+This suggests that WHIS can effectively simulate $\rm OA^{\#7}$ 's HL, and that GESI can predict the OA's SI scores reasonably well regardless of the different HLs.
+It seems that they can both function as an inversion system of sorts.